syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

         throw new NotImplementedException();
     }
 }
+{% endhighlight %}
-{% highlight %}
+{% endtabs %}

-You can download entire source code from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Expand_Collapse_icon944838753)
+You can download entire source code from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Expand_Collapse_icon944838753).

-### Height customization
+### Height Customization

 The size of the group header items can be customized by setting the [SfListView.GroupHeaderSize](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~GroupHeaderSize.html) property.
 The default value of this property is 40.
-This property responds to runtime changes and hence you can customize it based on your requirement.
+This property responds to runtime changes.

-To customize the group header size in SfListView, follow the code example.

 {% tabs %}
 {% highlight xaml %}